 In 2019 there was a marked rise in arts and cultural workers, educators, and artists organizing (which has a long history not included here).
 Here in New York, workers from the New Museum successfully formed a union represented by the UAW Local 2110, which also represents MoMA (a long-standing union site).
 The UAW is the International Union, United Automobile, Aerospace, and Agricultural Implement Workers of America.
 Unions were formed at the Tenement Museum and the Guggenheim.
 In other parts of the country, Workers at the Frye Museum organized, while those at the Marciano Art Foundation and LA MoCA sought unionization, the latter under the American Federation of State, County, and Municipal Employees (AFSCM), which represents workers at New York’s Metropolitan Museum of Art, Brooklyn Museum, and the American Museum of Natural History.
 In addition, Kickstarter, the software platform used by artists unionized, which is one of the first white-collar tech companies to do so (in addition to Glitch).

 These efforts were not slam dunks, but the result of an enduring struggle filled with setbacks.
-Despite large institutions’ civic-minded mission statements, and hosting many exhibitions that promote democratic thinking and challenge the logic of capitalism and power, generally speaking, they demonstrate a lack of support for organizing.
+Despite large institutions’ civic-minded mission statements, and hosting many exhibitions that promote democratic thinking and challenge the logic of capitalism and power, generally speaking, they demonstrate a lack of support for union organizing.
 At times, museums all too often consider themselves too unique or prestigious, distinct from other industries, where labor organizing is common.
 This logic makes little sense given the economic sacrifices many arts workers in the cultural sector make to work for large cultural institutions.
 In addition, workers, who are unable to make sacrifices to join the cultural sector are left behind, which contributes to forms of resentment between the working class and cultural elite.

 There have also been horizontal efforts around collective organizing across roles.
 The Art Handler’s Alliance NY has created a Bill of Rights and has conducted survey work to reveal the impact of the crisis on cultural workers.
 Methods like these can help hold employers to higher labors across the field.
 An excerpt from the manifesto states: